idio-sync/romm-comm/README.md

 - Check API connectivity to RomM
 - Check logs for error messages, I tried to meticulously report errors
 - Verify configuration settings in the env

-## Support

-1. I'm not promising that development will be super active on my end, so feel free to poke around the code yourself and see what's up and suggest changes